2016 Updated Plan

-The McHenry County Natural Hazard Mitigation Plan update has been submitted to the State and FEMA for review and approval.
-A copy of the draft submitted is below:
+The McHenry County Natural Hazard Mitigation Plan has been updated and approved by Resolution by the County Board on September 19, 2017.
+A copy of the plan is below:

 Natural Hazard Mitigation Plan Update

 The McHenry County Hazard Mitigation Committee will review the previous McHenry County Natural Hazards Mitigation Plan (2010 Plan) including the annual reports conducted to evaluate and monitor progress on its implementation.
 The annual evaluation allows for the assessment of efforts to determine if other issues need to be added based on input or occurrences.
 The Committee will reexamine the natural hazards facing McHenry County, establish mitigation goals, evaluate existing activities throughout the County, and recommend additional mitigation steps that are appropriate to protect people, property and other assets of McHenry County.
 The updated Plan will provide the County, its municipalities and townships, and other participating agencies and institutions with direction for enhancing current and future mitigation efforts.